flaneurette/Comprehensive-Linux-Server-Hardening-Guide/README.md

 It is always better to do all of this *manually*, but sometimes .sh files can be useful for whatever reason.

+> Along the way, in a terminal window if you need to copy important information: `Ctrl+Shift+C` this will not kill a running command nor the terminal window, instead of just `Ctrl+C`.

 ## Initial Setup

 ### Update Package Lists